acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 In a `FEEDBACK_DEPENDENCE` relation, the `Feedback-act` provides or elicits information about the understanding or evaluation by one of the dialogue participants of the `Feedback-scope` argument, a communicative event that occurred earlier in the discourse.
 As with Entity Relations, no explicit or implicit connective is identified and annotated: The only elements of the relation are the utterance and the anchor (Bunt & Prasad 2016; PDTB Hypophora in Webber et al. 2019a, p.9).

 For feedback dependence relations the semantic content of a feedback act necessarily depends on the utterance(s) that the feedback is about.
 The difference to functional dependence is that the semantic content of a feedback act may be determined by what was said before rather than by the semantic content of a previous dialogue act.
+(Bunt et al. 2012)

+Feedback acts are about the processing of something that was said before.
+The nature of this ‘something’ depends on the kind of feedback.
+Feedback by means of expressions like “OK”, “Uh-huh”, or “Really?” is about one or more previous dialogue acts, while feedback by means of “Tuesday?” or “What did you say?” is about a previous utterance segment, rather than about a dialogue act.
+The ISO 24617-2 annotation scheme therefore allows both dialogue acts and functional segments as antecedents for feedback dependence relations.
+The ISO scheme is in fact not quite correct at this point, since segment-related feedback is not necessarily about a functional segment; it may be about any previous segment, functional or not, such as a single word or a sequence of words within a functional segment.
+In the latter case the ISO scheme only allows annotating a feedback dependence relation to the functional segment containing the expression that the feedback act refers to (Bunt et al. 2019).

 ##### Feedback dependence.feedback-scope (not to be annotated)